JamesDoane/meadowmade/frontend/README.md

-This is the meadowmade project repository.
+This is the meadowmade frontend project directory.
 We'll update this more as we go on. 🌈